-Click here for a listing of the Individual Providers in the CCSF MPN, sorted by County/Specialty/Last Name, and here for a listing sorted by Last Name.
-Click here for a listing of the Group Providers.
-The CCSF MPN medical provider list can also be accessed at the following website: http://www.intermedccs.com/ccsfmpn/, where employees may search for providers near their workplace or residence by specialty or by provider name.
+The CCSF MPN medical provider list can also be accessed at the following website: https://www-lv.talispoint.com/intermed/ccsfmpn/ , where employees may search for providers near their workplace or residence by specialty or by provider name.
 While every effort is made to maintain accurate information, provider information is subject to change.
-Please contact the Medical Access Assistant at (844) 875-8666 or email her at firstname.lastname@example.org if you require assistance locating providers or if you have any questions regarding this provider listing or to report any inaccuracies in this provider listing.
+Please contact the Medical Access Assistant at (877)746-3157 or by email at MPNMedicalAssistant@intermedccs.com if you require assistance locating providers or if you have any questions regarding this provider listing or to report any inaccuracies in this provider listing.

 Employees may also request a regional listing of providers within their geographic location from the MPN Contact below.
 At minimum, the regional listing must include a list of all MPN providers within 15 miles of the employee’s workplace or residence, or within the county where the employee lives or works.
 Employees may choose which list to receive.

 If you have to travel to get treatment for your work injury, you are entitled to re-payment of your travel costs.
 The mileage rate changes annually based on the Internal Revenue Service (IRS) published mileage reimbursement rate.

 Mileage for reasonable travel to the pharmacy, parking, bridge tolls, public transportation and other travel related costs is included.

 This form is fillable and will automatically calculate the totals, making it easier for the claims adjuster to read and approve for payment.